Automorphisms of $\mathbb{C}^3$ Commuting with a $\mathbb{C}^+$-Action: Structure theorems for Structure theorems for Cent(u)

 If we endow $\Cent(\bu) / N$ with the algebraic group structure induced by the semi-direct product decomposition coming from Theorem~\ref{main.thm1}, then we get immediately the following corollary from Theorem~\ref{main.thm2}.

-\begin{cor} \lab{mainthm2.cor} If $\bu \in \Aut(\AA^3)$ is unipotent and not a translation, then the algebraic group $\Cent(\bu) / N$ consists only of semi-simple elements.
+\begin{cor} If $\bu \in \Aut(\AA^3)$ is unipotent and not a translation, then the algebraic group $\Cent(\bu) / N$ consists only of semi-simple elements.
 In particular, the connected component of the neutral element in $\Cent(\bu) / N$ is a torus. \end{cor}